What is “Safari Tales?”

 Whenever we get a new app for the little ones, I sit down by myself & try it out first – just to make sure that it’s something we are happy to have them playing and this was no exception.
 I sat down on the sofa and set the app up for Evey – using the profile screen.

 Once I’d done that I prepared myself for 5 or 10 minutes, at the most, of exploration just to make sure it was appropriate.
 Twenty-Five minutes later Evey was tugging on my arm asking if she could have a go yet!
-I had become totally involved it the game almost immediately, changing colours & patterns on my elephant calf and searching the jungle for my friend the lion cub, I was most disappointed when I had to hand it over to Evey.
+I had become totally involved in the game almost immediately, changing colours & patterns on my elephant calf and searching the jungle for my friend the lion cub, I was most disappointed when I had to hand it over to Evey.

-At the end of each each adventure a new “Safari Tale” is created.
+At the end of each adventure a new “Safari Tale” is created.
 You & your kiddos can then read the story of the adventure they have just completed.
 Every tale is different and Eveys face lit up when we read the first one.
 She was pointing to the pages and squealing “That’s where I went!
 That’s what I did!”.
 She was so excited and this was a truly unique experience for us both.
 As well as the fun of having the adventure specific tale, the book was good for Eveys reading & comprehension practice.
-I particularly liked the way some words were highlighted and alternatives given, expanding her vocabulary.
+I particularly liked the way some words were highlighted and alternatives are given, expanding her vocabulary.
 You can save all of your Safari Tales and read them over & over.

 Darwin the meerkat guides you through the adventures, giving help whenever you ask.
-Outside of the main game section there is an area where you can ask Darwin about the animals, using a simple tumbler with words to build your own questions.
+Outside of the main game section, there is an area where you can ask Darwin about the animals, using a simple tumbler with words to build your own questions.
 The questions all connect to the animals in the app & help you to learn more about their feeding, sleeping & other lifestyle habits.

 There is also a ‘Parents Corner’that allows you to control certain elements.
 Access to the game can be PIN-restricted, parents can set their child’s reading age and can control game length from a variety of session times.